Nevenall/blades-in-the-dark/src/01-the-basics.md

 All the dice systems in the game are expressions of this basic format.
 When you’re first learning the game, you can always “collapse” back down to a simple roll to judge how things go.
 Look up the exact rule later when you have time.

-To create a dice pool for a roll, you’ll use a **trait** (like your /Finesse/ or your /Prowess/ or your crew’s Tier) and take dice equal to its **rating**.
+To create a dice pool for a roll, you’ll use a **trait** (like your {Finesse} or your {Prowess} or your crew’s {Tier}) and take dice equal to its **rating**.
 You’ll usually end up with one to four dice.
 Even one die is pretty good in this game—a 50% chance of success.
 The most common traits you’ll use are the **action ratings** of the player characters.
-A player might roll dice for their /Skirmish/ action rating when they fight an enemy, for example.
+A player might roll dice for their {Skirmish} action rating when they fight an enemy, for example.

 There are four types of rolls that you’ll use most often in the game:

-- /Action roll. /When a PC attempts an action that’s dangerous or troublesome, you make an action roll to find out how it goes.
+- {Action roll} When a PC attempts an action that’s dangerous or troublesome, you make an action roll to find out how it goes.
 Action rolls and their effects and consequences drive most of the game.
-- /Downtime roll. /When the PCs are at their leisure after a job, they can perform downtime activities in relative safety.
+- {Downtime roll} When the PCs are at their leisure after a job, they can perform downtime activities in relative safety.
 You make downtime rolls to see how much they get done.
-- /Fortune roll. /The GM can make a fortune roll to disclaim decision making and leave something up to chance. *How loyal is an NPC?
+- {Fortune roll} The GM can make a fortune roll to disclaim decision making and leave something up to chance. *How loyal is an NPC?
 How much does the plague spread?
 How much evidence is burned before the constables kick in the door?*
-- /Resistance roll. /A player can make a resistance roll when their character suffers a consequence they don’t like.
+- {Resistance roll} A player can make a resistance roll when their character suffers a consequence they don’t like.
 The roll tells us how much stress their character suffers to reduce the severity of a consequence. *When you resist that “Broken Leg” harm, you take some stress and now it’s only a “Sprained Ankle” instead.*

 ### The Game Structure